yoshid8s/Information-Sender-Profile/README.md

 The global industry standard for digital advertising to curb fake news, foster good journalism and contribute to a "healthy web information space".

-# Three asymmerties in Web advertising ecosystem
+# One of the reason why information space on the web is confusing is digital advertising

 Ad industry should contribute to the growth of healthy information space on the web in order to realize sustainability of ad industry.
 Consumers privacy protection is one of this challenge Ad industry must solve.